1960: 500 years – half a millennium

 From 29 June to 2 July, Basel celebrated the four main days of its anniversary: the “Day of Welcome,” the “Day of Sciences,” the “Day of the Cathedral Celebration,” and the “Day of the City.”
 This approach highlighted a tradition from the nineteenth century that was also evident during the 550th anniversary of the University of Basel: dividing the celebration into separate, somewhat independent parts that together formed a complete event.

 This division resulted in part from the length of the four-day anniversary, while also underscoring the committee’s hope that the university’s celebration would appeal to a broad audience of different groups.
-While the “Day of Sciences” was primarily for academic guests (though most events were also open to “interested members of the public” who could obtain tickets), the “Day of the City,” set for Saturday, was planned as a grand public festival with stalls and bars around St. Peter’s Square.
+While the “Day of Sciences” was primarily for academic guests (even though most events were also open to “interested members of the public” who could obtain tickets), the “Day of the City,” set for Saturday, was planned as a grand public festival with stalls and bars around St. Peter’s Square.
 Even the “Day of Sciences” addressed different subgroups: in the afternoon, “academic events” were held by faculty, with theologians meeting with theologians, lawyers with lawyers, medical professionals with medical professionals, and so on.
 On the same afternoon, there were “events for the distinguished wives of visiting guests” who had also received invitations, “in accordance with the customs of the times.”
 Interestingly, the festival report – an otherwise detailed document running nearly 250 pages – only briefly mentioned this event.
 The ladies were hosted by Dr. Felix Iselin-Merian and his wife for a “refreshment rendezvous” at their home on Rittergasse and in the Kirschgarten at St. Elisabeth’s.
 The wives of the professors also contributed by presenting two tapestries for the Aula, on which it was said they been working for five and a half years.

 The segmentation of the celebration into “days” and time slots implies that by 1960, it was not as simple as it was during the major celebration of 1860 to identify just who “made up” the university.
 It might have been more practical to refer to groups associated with or specifically connected to the university: representatives of different disciplines, students, student associations, and “distinguished women.”
 In this sense, the events organized by the student body were more individualized than at previous anniversaries.
 The conduct of the Swiss university championships and particularly the separate events by student societies, for instance, with distinct colors during the anniversary days, demonstrated that students and their societies knew how to uniquely celebrate the “anniversary semester.”